derickr/dbgp/debugger_protocol.rst

     </property>

-The debugger engine MAY only pick this format if the extended_properties feature has been negotiated and SHOUD only pick this format if one of the attribute values for ``name``, ``fullname``, ``classname`` or ``value`` contain information that can not be represented as valid XML within attributes (such as ``&#0;``).
+The debugger engine MAY only pick this format if the extended_properties feature has been negotiated and SHOULD only pick this format if one of the attribute values for ``name``, ``fullname``, ``classname`` or ``value`` contain information that can not be represented as valid XML within attributes (such as ``&#0;``).